msoucy/babbyc/babbyc.md

 	!cpp
     #include <stdio.h>

-- Inlclude the standard IO library
+- Include the standard IO library
 - This includes the `printf` function
 - Gives you a set of *streams*
     - These streams include: